gbraad-unitedstack/open-source-culture/md/03-communities.md

 ## Innovation

-  * "Every good work of software begins by scratchibf a developer's itch"
+  * "Every good work of software begins by scratching a developer's itch"
     - Eric Raymond
   * build on innovations of others